money stress

 is what half of 23,000 Gen Zs told Deloitte's survey.

-when this trust cracks, it runs downhill.
+when trust breaks, it all runs downhill.

 when your finances are shaky, everything crumbles

-- your ability to focus on classes? —> gone
+• your ability to focus on classes? —> gone

-- your confidence in job interviews? —> tanking
+• your confidence in job interviews? —> tanking

-- your mental well-being? —> taking hit after hit
+• your mental well-being? —> taking hit after hit

 financial anxiety isn't a money problem, it's an everything problem.